naeem244/Aspose.BarCode-for-Cloud/SDKs/Aspose.BarCode_Cloud_SDK_for_Ruby/README.md

 # Aspose.BarCode Cloud SDK For Ruby
-This SDK lets you use [Aspose Cloud Slides APIs](http://www.aspose.com/cloud/barcode-api.aspx) in your Ruby web apps.
+This SDK lets you use [Aspose Cloud Barcode APIs](http://www.aspose.com/cloud/barcode-api.aspx) in your Ruby web apps.

 ## Installing
-You can simply install Aspose BarCode Cloud SDK with gem:
+You can simply install Aspose Barcode Cloud SDK with gem:

 `gem install aspose_barcode_cloud`